← Blog

 pitch="-40%"−0.04a different speaker

-Two plain takes of the same line land at 0.63 — that is our “same voice, different roll of the dice” baseline (short clips embed noisier than long ones, which is exactly why we compare within the same length rather than to an absolute threshold). rate and volume sit right on that baseline: 0.60 and 0.69.
-They change the delivery without touching who is talking.
+Two plain takes of the same line land at 0.63 — the “same voice, different roll of the dice” baseline (short clips embed noisier than long ones, which is why we compare within the same length rather than against an absolute threshold). rate and volume sit right on it, at 0.60 and 0.69.
+They change delivery without changing who’s talking.

-pitch does not.
-A modest +15% drops similarity to 0.28 — less than half the baseline, already an audibly different person.
-At ±40% the cosine falls to ~0: in embedding space, orthogonal to the original speaker.
-Not degraded — replaced.
-And it is a clean dose-response — more pitch, more distance — so this is a mechanism, not measurement noise.
+pitch doesn’t.
+A modest +15% drops similarity to 0.28, less than half the baseline and already an audibly different person.
+At ±40% the cosine falls to ~0 — in embedding space, orthogonal to the original speaker.
+The pitch conditions don’t degrade the voice; they replace it.
+And it scales cleanly: more pitch, more distance.
+A mechanism, not noise.

 Hear the control

-The controls are the proof.
-Here is the same line at volume="+6dB" — louder, but unmistakably the same person:
+The controls make the case.
+Same line at volume="+6dB" — louder, still the same person:

 And at rate="x-slow" — slower, same person:

-Put the volume and rate clips next to the pitch clips above.
+Play those next to the pitch clips above.
 Volume and rate are knobs on one voice.
-Pitch is a voice swap.
+Pitch changes the voice.

 The mechanism, briefly

 A pitch shift can be done two ways.
-The right way for TTS is formant-preserving — move the fundamental frequency (F0) but hold the vocal-tract resonances (the formants) that encode a speaker’s identity.
-The cheap way is a naive scale — resample the whole signal, which drags the formants along with F0 and makes the speaker sound smaller/larger, younger/older: a different person.
+The correct way for TTS is formant-preserving — move the fundamental frequency (F0) but hold the vocal-tract resonances (the formants) that carry a speaker’s identity.
+The cheap way is a naive resample of the whole signal, which drags the formants along with F0 and makes the speaker sound smaller or larger, younger or older: a different person.

 Speechify’s behaviour is the signature of the cheap path.
-(We also tried to confirm it by tracking formants directly, but on a one-second exclamation the formant estimates were too noisy to stand on — so we lead with the ECAPA result, which is unambiguous about the outcome even where the mechanism measurement is not.)
-The practical point stands regardless of the internal cause: on simba-3.2, <prosody pitch> is a different-voice dial, not a same-voice-higher dial.
+We tried to confirm it by tracking formants directly, but on a one-second exclamation the estimates were too noisy to trust, so we lead with the ECAPA result instead — unambiguous about the outcome even where the mechanism measurement isn’t.
+Either way the practical point holds: on simba-3.2, <prosody pitch> is a different-voice dial, not a louder-voice dial.

 Caveats